-- 4.4.1.
-Trash & Recycling Locations.
-Additional Information Necessary.
-Pursuant to §16-4.14.c.10(a), trash and recycling locations shall be provided either within the buildings or in nearby locations outside.
+- Pursuant to \$16-4.14.c.10(a), trash and recycling locations shall be provided either within the buildings or in nearby locations outside.
 While an outdoor trash enclosure has been provided for the apartment buildings, no trash enclosures or designated pick-up locations have been designated for the townhouse buildings.
-The applicant should confirm the trash collection plan and facilities for the townhouses. - 4.4.2.
+The applicant has confirmed that trash will be removed by private waste hauler, which is presumed to be via containers provided to each individual townhome.
+There appears to be ample space for individual containers associated with each home.
+The applicant should confirm. - 4.4.2.
 Trash Enclosure & Screening.
 In accordance with §16-4.14.c.10(b), outdoor trash enclosures shall be a maximum of 8 ft in height with the surrounding landscaping at least 6 ft in height.
 The proposed trash enclosure complies, totaling 8 ft in height.
 However, the applicant has proposed Mountain Laurels surrounding the trash enclosure, which are only 2 ft in height.
-The landscaping should be revised to include landscape species at least 6 ft in height, otherwise variance relief is required. - 4.4.3.
+The planting plan has been updated to remove the Mountain Laurel shrubs.
+No new plantings are indicated.
+The plan does not comply. - 4.4.3.
 Trash Collection Accessibility.
 Additional Information Necessary.
 Per §16-4.14.c.10(d), collection vehicles shall be able to access the trash and recycling area without interference from parked cars or other obstacles.
 Reasonable measures shall be taken to protect the trash and recycling area and the bins or containers placed therein against theft of trash and recyclable materials, bins or containers.
 The Site Plan shows the trash and recycling enclosure at the southern end of the parking area for the apartment units.
 It is unclear, when cars are parked, whether trash and recycling trucks will have room to turn around, or whether they are expected to back up along the length of the parking area to reach the trash enclosure.
-The applicant should testify as to how garbage and recycling collection is anticipated to take place for the rental apartments.
+The applicant should testify to/demonstrate the adequacy of the space to accommodate trash and recycling vehicles where collection is anticipated to take place for the apartments.